soniabradley/Hot-Restaurant/README.md

 # Basic Structure
 Data and logic live on the Node server.
 Routes make the data and logic accessible.
 Ajax is used on those routes to push changes on the client front end side.

-# Prerequisites
+# To install
-* Set up the server with server.js file.
+* Git Clone the repository
+* Navigate to the folder where the repository exists
-* $ npm init
+* Run the command $ npm init
-* $ npm install body-parser express --save
+* Run the command $ npm install body-parser express --save
-* This will create a node_modules folder as well as a Json format.
-* When building .html files  USE: [hot-restaurant.herokuapp.com](http://hot-restaurant.herokuapp.com/) View Page Source code or you may create your own.

-# Deployment
-* Terminal start with node server.js
+* Then run the command $ node server.js

 * Browser start with search for localhost:8080
     * NOTE: started with [app.listen(3000)](https://expressjs.com/en/starter/hello-world.html) from express documentation but changed to var PORT = process.env.PORT || 8080